 has its own rewards but doesn’t count as cardio.
 [12/2/16 - My dog died, at almost 16, in February, 2016. -LF]

 I am almost exclusively lacto-ovo vegetarian.
 I say “almost” because I do enjoy fish.
+I think that's called being pescatarian.
 And once a year, on Christmas Day, I eat meat at dinner with my wife’s family.

 I don’t try to convince others to be vegetarian, or almost vegetarian like I am, but I prefer it.
 I enjoy my food choices, and it is certainly healthful, though I make no claim that a healthful diet cannot include some lean meat.